 More a technique than a recipe, poached chicken is a great way to cook boneless, skinless chicken.
 No oil or fat is required, yet the end result is succulent, flavorful low-fat chicken worthy of any recipe.

 Use poached chicken for sandwiches, as a filling for chicken pot pies, burritos and salads and in all the recipes you'd use for store-bought rotisserie chicken.

 Poaching Makes for Succulent Chicken

 The advantage of poached chicken is that it's lower in sodium and is likely moister than a rotisserie chicken that's been sitting under a heating lamp for a few hours at the grocery store.

 Your poaching liquid can be as simple as plain water.
 Admittedly, this doesn't add flavor, but your chicken will be succulent and tender, and perfect to use as a base for a number of recipes that call for cooked chicken.

 - Place chicken breasts in a pot that's just about large enough to fit them in one layer.
-Two medium chicken breasts fit snugly in my 2 quart round oven.
+Two medium chicken breasts fit snugly in most 2-quart round pot.

-- Add poaching liquid so that it completely covers the chicken by at least a half inch to an inch.
+- Add poaching liquid so that it completely covers the chicken by at least 1/2 to 1 inch.

 - After bringing the liquid to a boil, reduce heat to a bare simmer so that only an occasional bubble breaks the surface.
-At this point, partly cover the pot, cook for about 10 minutes, then turn off the heat, leaving the chicken to finish cooking in the hot water for 10-15 more minutes.
+At this point, partly cover the pot, cook for about 10 minutes, then turn off the heat, leaving the chicken to finish cooking in the hot water for 10 to 15 more minutes.

 - Remove chicken, then enjoy it warm or refrigerate it for later use.
-Slice or shred your poached chicken depending on what you want to use it for.
+Slice or shred your poached chicken depending on what the recipe calls for.